port-labs/port-docs/docs/software-catalog/page/tutorial.md

 }
 ```

+#### Add permissions to team

-Making an HTTP PATCH request with the following body will give those teams permissions to view the page:
+Making an **HTTP PATCH** request with the following body will give the specified teams permissions to view the page (without changing the permissions of existing `roles`):

 ```json showLineNumbers
 {